mielverkerken/curvebieber/README.md

       calculated coordinates.
 When this happens, he sends a message to the server.
       We wanted to check this serverside but failed to install the node-canvas module so we could simulate the playing field on the server.
-    - It would be impossible to play the game on a big network because of the varying network latencies.
-      The player should see his curve rotating instantly when he presses an arrow key and this is only possible by sending coordinates to the clients every 20ms.
-We read about prediction models that make realtime network games possible without high frequent messaging but we didn't had the time to implement this and think that this excluded the scope of this course.
 - We use REST to post newly created games and to get the ranking.
   Other REST services are provided but not used.
 (See below)
 - We use forms to register and login users.